Whirlpool Rapids Bridge: Construction

+Operation

 While the Niagara Cantilever Bridge was nearby, it only served rail traffic for Canada Southern and Michigan Central Railway companies.
 Over the years, the New York Central Railroad, Great Western Railway, Erie Railroad, Canadian National Railway, and Amtrak have used the whirlpool bridge.
 In November 2009, the bridge was extensively refurbished: repairing and replacing the catwalk and some of the steel beams and rivets, sandblasting, and a paint job were among the major maintenance tasks undertaken.
 Amtrak took over maintenance responsibility of the rail deck from Canadian National (CN) in late 2012.
 Currently the Maple Leaf train service, jointly operated by Amtrak and Via Rail, is the only train to use the bridge; CN routes freight over the International Railway Bridge at Fort Erie, Ontario–Buffalo, New York instead.

-Bridge setup
+Description

 The Maple Leaf crosses the Whirlpool Rapids Bridge over the Niagara River (1983).

 The bridge has two decks.
 The upper deck carried two tracks worth of railway traffic until 1963 when one of the tracks was removed.
 The remaining track is used exclusively by Amtrak trains for the Maple Leaf international train service between Toronto and New York City.
 The Via Rail Niagara Falls station is immediately located on the Canadian side of the bridge in Niagara Falls, Ontario and the Amtrak Niagara Falls station is immediately located on the American side of the bridge in Niagara Falls, New York.